waynegm/gpkg_io/README.md

 # gpkgio

 Basic C++ IO library for Geopackage vector data.
-Just enough to support the requirements of the OpendTect GeoPackage plugin.
+Just enough to support the requirements of the OpendTect GeoPackage plugin, i.e. writing Point, LineString and Polygon geometry types.

 ## Using in a C++ project
 Use CMake's FetchContent command: